Home » Curriculum » Careers

 It is fully stocked with a wide range of resources including prospectuses, course and career literature and useful information on upcoming events and activities.

-A calm and welcoming space, our Careers and Aspirations Coordinator adopts an open-door policy, so if anyone needs to pop in and chat, they can.
-She also invites students to drop in with any Careers queries, worries or concerns every Monday and Wednesday lunchtime at her Drop In Sessions.
+A calm and welcoming space, our Careers and Pathways Leaders adopts an open-door policy, so if anyone needs to pop in and chat, they can.

 Meet the Team